 Just when you've gotten used to taking your puppy outside to go potty every hour, your little one will surprise you by growing up.
 When you turn this corner, buy him his first bag of adult dog food.
 The big indicator will be his size: He'll stop growing in height and weight.
 For small- and medium-breed puppies, this happens around 1 year; large breed puppies don't mature until they're upwards of two.

 When you make the switch, follow these guidelines:

-If you feed your pet a high-quality premium food like Eukanuba right from the start, you'll be laying the groundwork for a healthy life, a fantastic dog, and everything you need to fuel awesome.
+If you feed your pet a high-quality premium food such as Eukanuba right from the start, you'll be laying the groundwork for a healthy, happy life for your dog.